tropycal/tropycal/docs/options/map_prop.rst

    * - Property
      - Description
+   * - smooth
+     - Number (in units of sigma) to smooth the data using scipy's gaussian filter.
+Default is 0 (no smoothing).
    * - cmap
      - Colormap to use for the plot.
 If string 'category' is passed (default), uses a pre-defined color scale corresponding to the Saffir-Simpson Hurricane Wind Scale.
    * - clevs